peterhcharlton/RRest/RRest_v2.0/Data_Import_Scripts/RRest_synth/README.md

 ### Citation

-Please cite the following article when using the dataset:
+Please cite the following associated publication when using the dataset:

 Charlton, P. H., Bonnici, T., Tarassenko, L., Clifton, D. A., Beale, R., & Watkinson, P. J. (2016).
 An assessment of algorithms to estimate respiratory rate from the electrocardiogram and photoplethysmogram.
 Physiological Measurement, 37(4), 610–626.
 [DOI: 10.1088/0967-3334/37/4/610](http://doi.org/10.1088/0967-3334/37/4/610)